neondatabase/neon/pageserver/README.md

 S3 is the main fault-tolerant storage of all data, as there are no Page Server replicas.
 We use a separate fault-tolerant WAL service to reduce latency.
-It keeps track of WAL records which are not syncted to S3 yet.
+It keeps track of WAL records which are not synced to S3 yet.

 The Page Server consists of multiple threads that operate on a shared repository of page versions: